Albert0i/react_rtk_query/ActionPlan.md

 ## I. Install Redux Toolkit and React Redux
+First thing first, What is Redux?

+> **Redux is a pattern and library for managing and updating application state, using events called "actions".** It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.

+> Redux helps you manage "global" state - state that is needed across many parts of your application.

+> It's a trade-off between short term and long term productivity.

 [Redux](https://redux.js.org/) is the original *old school* state manager for react but now the creators of redux offer toolkit and on the redux website it says [redux toolkit](https://redux-toolkit.js.org/) is intended to be the standard way to write redux logic and we strongly recommended that you use it.
 So moving forward redux toolkit is the modern application of redux that you should learn how to implement.

 ```bash